ibm-cloud-architecture/refarch-integration/docs/icp/icp-deploy.md

 ## Access to ICP private repository
 You need the public ssh keys of the master-node:
-* connect to the VM where the master node returns, get the ip address, and the ca.crt with commands like below:
+* connect to the VM where the master node runs, get the ip address, and the ca.crt with commands like below:
 ```
-# from my machine
+# on client machine
 $ cd /etc/docker
+# create a directory that marches the name of the cluster as defined in the config.yaml of ICP.
+8500 is the port number.
 $ mkdir certs.d/master.cfc:8500
 $ cd certs.d/master.cfc:8500
-$ ssh root@masternodevmipaddress
-$ cd /etc/docker/certs.d/
-$ ls
-master.cfc:8500
-$ scp master.cfc:8500/ca.crts .
+$ scp root@masternodevmipaddress:/etc/docker/certs.d/master.cfc:8500/ca.crts .
 ```
-The master.cfc:8500 is the name of the cluster as defined in the config.yaml you used during the product installation.
-8500 is the port number.

 So you copied the public key.
 An administrator could have sent it to you too.